-Treatment of addiction 1 If the offender is dependent on addictive substances or in any other way dependent, the court may order in-patient treatment if:

-- a. the offender's dependence was a factor in the felony or misdemeanour that he committed; and - b. it is expected that treatment will reduce the risk of further offences being committed in which his dependence is a factor.

-2 The court shall take account of the offender's request for and readiness to undergo treatment.

-3 The treatment is carried out in a specialised institution or, if necessary, in a psychiatric hospital.
-It must be adjusted to the special needs of the offender and the state of his health.

-4 The deprivation of liberty associated with in-patient treatment shall normally amount to a maximum of three years.
+- 1 If the offender is dependent on addictive substances or in any other way dependent, the court may order in-patient treatment if: - a. the offender's dependence was a factor in the felony or misdemeanour that he committed; and - it is expected that treatment will reduce the risk of further offences being committed in which his dependence is a factor. - 2 The court shall take account of the offender's request for and readiness to undergo treatment. - 3 The treatment is carried out in a specialised institution or, if necessary, in a psychiatric hospital.
+It must be adjusted to the special needs of the offender and the state of his health. - 4 The deprivation of liberty associated with in-patient treatment shall normally amount to a maximum of three years.
 If the requirements for parole have not yet been fulfilled after three years and if it is expected that the measure will reduce the risk of further felonies or misdemeanours being committed in which his dependence is a factor, the court may at the request of the executive authority on one occasion only order the extension of the measure for a maximum of one further year.
 In the event of an extension and the recall to custody following parole, the deprivation of liberty associated with the measure may not exceed a maximum of six years.

-Measures for young adults 1 If the offender was under 25 years of age at the time of the offence and if he is suffering from a serious developmental disorder, the court may commit him to an institution for young adults if:
+Measures for young adults

+- 1 If the offender was under 25 years of age at the time of the offence and if he is suffering from a serious developmental disorder, the court may commit him to an institution for young adults if: - a. the offender's developmental disorder was a factor in the felony or misdemeanour that he committed; and - Amended by No I of the FA of 24 March 2006 (Revision of the Law on Sanctions and the Register of Convictions), in force since 1 Jan.
+2007 (AS 2006 3539 3544; BBI 2005 4689).

-a. the offender's developmental disorder was a factor in the felony or misdemeanour that he committed; and b. it is expected that the measure will reduce the risk of further offences being committed in which his developmental disorder is a factor.
+it is expected that the measure will reduce the risk of further offences being committed in which his developmental disorder is a factor.